zth/rescript-relay/rescript-relay-documentation/docs/experimental-router.md

 ...
 ```

-The router will be included in the main RescriptRelay package once it's stable, but for now you'll need to copy it into your own project [from this gist](https://gist.github.com/zth/a48827c83aa6ebf8d1eb2c172e320726).
+The router will be included in the main RescriptRelay package once it's stable, but for now you'll need to copy it into your own project [from this folder in the repository](https://github.com/zth/rescript-relay/tree/master/packages/rescript-relay/src/experimental-router).

 > You're encouraged to tweak it according to your needs as you copy it into your own project.